Mr-Takam/beIN-Stats/README.md

 ```

 - According to your changes, update your Docker Hub email, Sonar token, and everything in the pipeline; do not simply copy the same as before.
 - After completing this, check your Grafana to review your Jenkins aborted jobs and other details.
-Then access your `Netflix-EC2-public-IP with port 8081` to view the Netflix deployment.
+Then access your `FootStream-EC2-public-IP with port 8081` to view the FootStream deployment.
 Remember to use your own TMDB API key in Docker build and push Stages in Pipeline.

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920" />

 # Conclusion
-This project demonstrates the power of DevSecOps in deploying a modern application like a Netflix clone.
+This project demonstrates the power of DevSecOps in deploying a modern application like a FootStream.
 By automating the build, test, and deployment processes and incorporating monitoring tools, we ensure a robust and scalable deployment pipeline.
 I hope you find this project useful and insightful!

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920" />

 ---

-***Now, from here, you can visit [my medium blog](https://medium.com/@azfaralam/netflix-clone-ci-cd-with-monitoring-jenkins-docker-kubernetes-monitoring-devsecops-6430fbd5f867), where you will find everything explained from scratch, with screenshots for every step, uploaded from the beginning to the end.
-So once visit on [DevSecOps-Netflix Blog for every steps](https://medium.com/@azfaralam/netflix-clone-ci-cd-with-monitoring-jenkins-docker-kubernetes-monitoring-devsecops-6430fbd5f867).***
+***Now, from here, you can visit [my medium blog](https://medium.com/@azfaralam/footstream-ci-cd-with-monitoring-jenkins-docker-kubernetes-monitoring-devsecops-6430fbd5f867), where you will find everything explained from scratch, with screenshots for every step, uploaded from the beginning to the end.
+So once visit on [DevSecOps-FootStream Blog for every steps](https://medium.com/@azfaralam/footstream-ci-cd-with-monitoring-jenkins-docker-kubernetes-monitoring-devsecops-6430fbd5f867).***

 ---

-***That’s all from my side.
+***That's all from my side.
 If you encounter any issues while working on this project, feel free to connect with me via-***

 - [LinkedIN](https://linkedin.com/in/md-azfar-alam)
 - [Discord](https://discordapp.com/users/877531143610708028)